Tesla deliveries miss Wall Street estimates; shares fall 6%

 Under pressure to meet his repeated promises to make Tesla sustainably profitable, Musk is trying to contain costs while still spending on major initiatives from a Shanghai factory and assembly-line to upcoming models such as the Model Y SUV and a Semi commercial truck.

-Separately, Tesla announced that it had entered into a facility agreement valued at about $700 million to finance vehicles in-transit to China.
+Tesla also announced that it had entered into a debt facility agreement of up to 5 billion yuan ($700 million) to finance vehicles-in-transit to China.

+Separately, the National Highway Traffic Safety Administration (NHTSA) said on Wednesday that U.S. regulators are looking into parking lot crashes involving Tesla cars driving themselves to their owners using the company’s Smart Summon feature.

 Reporting by Vibhuti Sharma and Neha Malara in Bengaluru; Editing by Anil D'Silva